weetmuts/beak/README.md

 `z01_--seconds---.--nanos--_0_----------metadata-hash-----------------------------------------_0.gz`

+(Those y01...tar files stores timestamps for directories and hard links and are only used when extracting the backup using the shell script.)

-Assuming that your _source directory_ `/home/you/work/` above contained `rclonesrc/` and `gamesrc/` and you made the backup to `/home/you/Backup`.
+Assuming that your _source directory_ `/home/you/Work/` above contained `rclonesrc/` and `gamesrc/` and you made the backup to `/home/you/Backup`.
 Now modify a file in `gamesrc/` and do another backup:

-`beak store /home/you/work /home/you/Backup`
+`beak store /home/you/Work /home/you/Backup`

-You now have two points in time store in the Backup directory.
-Since you made no changes to the `rclonesrc` the new index file will point to the existing rclonesrc/chunks.
+You now have two _points in time_ stored in the _backup directory_.
+Since you made no changes to `rclonesrc` the new index file will point to the existing rclonesrc/chunks.

 ![Beak FS](./doc/beak_fs.png)

-If you know how git stores files or how btrfs stores files or how clojure deals with data structures, or any other old system that reuse old nodes in new trees, then you will feel right at home.
+If you know how git stores files or how btrfs stores files or how clojure deals with data structures, or any other system that reuse old nodes in new trees, then you will feel right at home. :smiley:

-As you can see, all files are write only!
-New backups only write new files.

-# Efficiency
+## Efficiency

-Of course if the chunk file is 10MiB and we changed a single byte in a small file, then there is a lot of unnecessary backed up data.
-But if we store local backups, then beak can create diff chunks and diff chunks can even be created inside an existing backup.
-(Similar to how git packs its files.)
+Of course if the chunk file is 10MiB and we changed a single byte in a small file, then there is a lot of unnecessarily backed up data.
+But if we store local backups, then beak can create diff chunks and diff chunks can even be created inside an existing backup using:

+`git pack s3_work_crypt:`

+You can get information on a _backup directory_ using:

+`beak info s3_work_crypt:`

+You can check the integrity and garbage collect any loose chunks that are no longer referenced from index files, using:

+`beak check s3_work_crypt:`

+Local backups are useful if you want to revert a mistake you yourself did, like erasing a file or breaking some source code.
+If you have btrfs or another snapshotting filesystem then beak can use snapshots for its local backup storage to save space.

 Remember, the intent of beak is to push the changes now!
 Quickly.
 You probably have the bandwidth and the storage space.
 And on my 1Gbit/s internet